Noah-R/taxidata/README.md

 # What I plan to do

-Predict fare amount with ML
+Predict fare amount/length with ML

-Determine how temperature/precipitation affect distance/fare, controlling for other factors
+Determine how temperature/precipitation affect length/fare, controlling for other factors

 Create some kind of web interface with an interactive map